Planet-NULLCAST/curriculum/courses/javascript/foreach-map-filter.md

 ## Complete the tasks below:

-- Create a constant array 'test' with values from 1 to 5.
+- Create an array named 'test' of type **const** with values from 1 to 5.

 - Write a `forEach()` method to print each element on console.
+Try using arrow function for callback.
 The arrow function takes 'item' as an argument.

 - Write a `map()` method to multiply each element with 4.
+Try using arrow function for callback.
 The arrow function takes 'item' as an argument.
-Save the result in variable named 'res'.
+Declare a variable named 'res' of type **var** and save the result in it.

-- Write a `filter()` method to filter elements which are greater than 10 from the variable 'res' .
+- The result saved in 'res' will be an array.
+Write a `filter()` method to filter elements which are greater than 10 from the variable 'res'.
+Try using arrow function for callback.
 The arrow function takes 'item' as an argument.